docs

 What an above-benchmark denial rate signals about your billing operation

 A denial rate above 10 percent is common.
-A denial rate persistently above 15 percent is a signal that something structural is wrong — and the specific denial mix usually identifies where.
+A rate persistently above 15 percent signals something structural, and the denial mix usually identifies where.

-Authorization failures concentrated in CO-197 and CO-198 point to a broken prior authorization workflow: either authorizations are not being obtained before service, concurrent reviews are expiring unnoticed, or authorization numbers are not being communicated from the clinical side to the billing side before claim submission.
+Authorization failures concentrated in CO-197 and CO-198 point to a broken prior authorization workflow: authorizations not obtained before service, concurrent reviews expiring unnoticed, or authorization numbers not passed from the clinical side to billing before submission.
 The fix is a prospective authorization tracking system with expiration alerts, not a retrospective appeal workflow.

-Modifier errors concentrated in CO-4 and CO-11 point to either a coder training gap or a billing system that does not enforce modifier logic at claim creation.
-Anesthesia, chiropractic, and PT have modifier rules that are dense enough that relying on individual coder recall creates systematic error.
+Modifier errors concentrated in CO-4 and CO-11 point to a coder training gap or a billing system that does not enforce modifier logic at claim creation.
+Anesthesia, chiropractic, and PT modifier rules are dense enough that relying on individual coder recall produces systematic error.
 The fix is scrubbing rules built around the specialty's modifier logic, applied pre-submission.

-Timely filing failures concentrated in CO-29 are almost entirely an operations failure — claims are sitting in a queue, a hold, or an error state long enough for the filing deadline to pass.
-For most commercial plans, the window is 90 to 180 days from date of service.
-For Medicare, it is one calendar year.
-CO-29 denials that appear on Medicare claims indicate a submission process so slow or disorganized that an entire year elapsed.
+Timely filing failures concentrated in CO-29 are almost entirely an operations failure: claims sitting in a queue, a hold, or an error state long enough for the deadline to pass.
+For most commercial plans the window is 90 to 180 days from date of service.
+For Medicare it is one calendar year.
+CO-29 on a Medicare claim means a submission process so slow that a full year elapsed.
 That is not a payer problem.

 Bundling denials concentrated in CO-97 are the most technically nuanced category.
-They can represent legitimate payer application of NCCI edits, which are contractual and non-appealable.
-They can also represent incorrect payer application, where modifier 59 or the newer X-modifier series would have prevented the edit.
-The two situations require different responses, and conflating them results in either wasteful appeals on legitimate contractual reductions or uncontested write-offs on recoverable revenue.
-Identifying which is which requires billing software that surfaces NCCI edit applicability at the claim level.
+They can be legitimate payer application of NCCI edits, which are contractual and non-appealable, or incorrect application where modifier 59 or the X-modifier series would have prevented the edit.
+The two require different responses, and conflating them produces either wasteful appeals on legitimate reductions or uncontested write-offs on recoverable revenue.
+Telling them apart requires billing software that surfaces NCCI edit applicability at the claim level.

-Medical necessity denials concentrated in CO-50 in behavioral health often have a parity law dimension.
-If the payer would cover an equivalent physical health service under the same clinical criteria but is applying a stricter standard to the mental health claim, that is a MHPAEA violation, and the appeal pathway is regulatory rather than clinical.
-This distinction is lost on billing staff who route CO-50 appeals the same way regardless of specialty.
+Medical necessity denials concentrated in CO-50 in behavioral health often carry a parity law dimension.
+If the payer would cover an equivalent physical health service under the same clinical criteria but applies a stricter standard to the mental health claim, that is a MHPAEA violation, and the appeal pathway is regulatory, not clinical.
+Billing staff who route every CO-50 the same way regardless of specialty miss it.

-Final write-off rates — the share of denied revenue that is permanently lost after all appeal and recovery activity — are a lagging indicator but the most financially honest one.
+Final write-off rates, the share of denied revenue permanently lost after all appeal and recovery activity, are a lagging indicator but the most financially honest one.
 The HFMA benchmark for acceptable write-offs from denials is 2 to 5 percent of net patient revenue.
-Organizations exceeding that threshold on denials specifically (not total write-offs) need either a higher initial clean-claim rate, a better appeal success rate, or both.
+Organizations exceeding that on denials specifically (not total write-offs) need a higher initial clean-claim rate, a better appeal success rate, or both.

 How billing companies use these benchmarks

-A billing company that manages multiple practice clients has three uses for denial benchmarks that a single-practice billing department does not.
+A billing company managing multiple practice clients has three uses for denial benchmarks that a single-practice billing department does not.

-The first is client onboarding diagnostics.
-When a new practice client comes on board with a billing company, the initial denial rate data — pulled from ERA history or provided by the incoming system — establishes a baseline.
-Comparing that baseline to specialty-specific benchmarks tells the billing company immediately whether the denial rate is a practice-specific problem or a specialty-norm issue.
-A behavioral health practice at 25 percent is not dramatically out of line.
-A primary care practice at 25 percent has a serious operational problem that the billing company should identify and document before accepting revenue guarantees.
+Onboarding diagnostics.
+When a new practice client comes on, the initial denial rate (pulled from ERA history or the incoming system) sets a baseline.
+Comparing it to specialty-specific benchmarks tells the billing company whether the rate is a practice-specific problem or a specialty norm.
+A behavioral health practice at 25 percent is not out of line.
+A primary care practice at 25 percent has a serious operational problem to identify and document before accepting revenue guarantees.

-The second is internal SLA targets.
-Billing companies that manage their own performance need specialty-specific denial SLAs rather than a single cross-specialty threshold.
-An SLA that targets 5 percent denials across all specialties is impossible for a behavioral health book and achievably loose for a primary care book.
-Setting denial rate targets at the specialty level, against the MGMA and Experian benchmarks for that specialty, gives the operations team a realistic and credible standard.
+Internal SLA targets.
+Billing companies need specialty-specific denial SLAs, not a single cross-specialty threshold.
+A 5 percent target across all specialties is impossible for a behavioral health book and loose for a primary care book.
+Setting targets at the specialty level against the MGMA and Experian benchmarks gives the operations team a realistic, credible standard.

-The third is competitive positioning.
-When a billing company pitches a prospective practice client that is currently doing billing in-house, the question of "what denial rate should I expect?" can be answered with benchmark data.
-A behavioral health practice currently at 28 percent initial denials, pitched a 20 percent target that the billing company has achieved with comparable clients, has a specific, credible number to evaluate — not a general claim about expertise.
+Competitive positioning.
+When pitching a prospective client doing billing in-house, "what denial rate should I expect?" gets a benchmark-backed answer.
+A behavioral health practice at 28 percent initial denials, pitched a 20 percent target the billing company has hit with comparable clients, has a specific number to evaluate instead of a general claim about expertise.

-The billing company software evaluation guide covers how to assess whether a software platform supports denial management at the sophistication level these benchmarks require.
-The billing company operations hub provides the full workflow context.
-If you want to see how Medi handles denial triage, routing, and appeal packet building across a multi-practice book, schedule a demo.
+The billing company software evaluation guide covers how to assess whether a platform supports denial management at the level these benchmarks require.
+The billing company operations hub gives the full workflow context.
+To see how Medi handles denial triage, routing, and appeal packet building across a multi-practice book, schedule a demo.

 Methodology and sources